lpsantil/slmenu-todo/README.md

 # slmenu-todo
-A fork suckless' dmenu todo for use with slmenu
+A fork of suckless' dmenu todo for use with slmenu

 ## References
 * [suckless dmenu][0]